Pest Control: Mice

 Signs that you have mice

-Are you hearing noises in the loft such as scratching, gnawing, thumping or bumping, maybe noises in the wall, ceiling or floorboard?
+If you are hearing noises such as scratching, gnawing, thumping or bumping, maybe noises in the wall, ceiling or floorboard, then it could be mice.
+Both mice and rats are typically active throughout the night.

-Do you find tiny black “Rice-shaped” droppings in your property, especially in the loft, kitchen or storage area?
+Another sign is tiny black “Rice-shaped” droppings in your property, especially in the loft, kitchen or storage area.

 Have your electricity cables been chewed, maybe you have pipes or cables damaged on your dishwasher or washing machine?
 Alarm cable damage?